NextMind is building a real-time brain computer interface, unveils Dev Kit for $399

 “Maybe not with the SDK version one, but where you can focalize and you can also decide not to do anything.
 You can just decide how much you want to press it.
 It’s a little bit like putting your finger on the keyboard but not pressing.”

 The demos were by no means perfect, but there was no doubt in my mind that the technology worked.
-NextMind is still smoothing out the kinks and working on improving its hardware, software, and machine learning.
+That said, NextMind is still smoothing out the kinks and working on improving its hardware, software, and machine learning.

 “We improved the hardware.
 We improved the machine learning, like the deep neural networks that we’re using.
 And it was a lot about improving the cognitive aspect like how to focalize your attention better, which kind of information needs your attention, if you want to make a flickering, what is the preferential frequency for your brain?
 These kinds of things.”